jsdealy/latin/notationes.md

   - e.g., *dicit esse nonnullos quorum auctoritas plurimum valeat*
   - this includes *conditional antecedents*
     - e.g., *nisi iurasset, se scelus facturum esse arbitrabatur*
-- the exceptions regarding the subjunctive in subordinate clauses seems to seem to be cases where the independent truth of what is contained in that clause is being emphasized.
+- the exceptions regarding the subjunctive in subordinate clauses seem to be cases where the independent truth of what is contained a given clause is being emphasized.
   - *quis neget haec omnia **quae videmus** deorum potestate administrari*